Proton Gen 2

 The Proton GEN•2 (often simplified as Gen-2 or GEN2) is a compact 5-door liftback manufactured by Malaysian automobile manufacturer Proton which launched in 2004.
 It was initially codenamed Wira Replacement Model (WRM).
-The GEN•2 uses a platform which was extensively developed in house by Proton and technical partner Lotus.
+The GEN•2 uses a platform which was expensively developed in house by Proton and technical partner Lotus.
 This platform was later adapted for the Proton Satria Neo and Proton Persona.

 The GEN•2 was among the first models to be produced at Proton's Tanjung Malim plant, developed as part of the Proton City project.
-Although domestic sales of the GEN•2 was discontinued in 2012, Proton continues to produce the GEN•2 exclusively for export markets.
+Although domestic sales of the GEN•2 was discontinued in 2012, Proton continues to produce the GEN•2 exclusively for export markets as of 2018.

 Etymology

 The name GEN•2 is an abbreviation of Generation 2, as it served as the replacement to the Proton Wira Aeroback subcompact vehicle.